chenxuhao/GraphMiner/src/sgl/README.md

 2. Or run make at the top-level directory

-  - tc_omp_base : one thread per vertex using OpenMP
+  - sgl_omp_base : one thread per vertex using OpenMP

 RUN
 --------------------------------------------------------------------------------

-The following are example command lines:
+The following is an example command line:

-`$ ../../bin/tc_omp_base ../../inputs/citeseer/graph`
+`$ ../../bin/sgl_omp_base ../../inputs/citeseer/graph diamond`

 PERFORMANCE
 --------------------------------------------------------------------------------